-The annual Inman Park Festival and Tour of Homes attracts tens of thousands of visitors each spring, bringing Inman Park residents together for the largest all-volunteer festival to be found anywhere in Georgia.
+Plus there are plenty of enjoyable neighborhood events.
+For example, the annual Inman Park Festival and Tour of Homes which attracts tens of thousands of visitors each spring.
+Moreover, it brings Inman Park residents together for the largest all-volunteer festival to be found anywhere in Georgia.

-The high point of the Festival is the Tour of Homes, showcasing the wide variety of sizes, shapes, and types of dwelling places including some of the historic victorian mansions throughout the neighborhood.
+That said, the high point of the Festival is the Tour of Homes.
+It showcases the wide variety of sizes, shapes, and types of dwelling places including some of the historic victorian mansions throughout the neighborhood.

 There is also a huge street market, funky parade and live music.
 It really is one of Atlanta’s best festivals.